Ultramatic: Historical perspective

 Despite the problems of later versions, the transmission worked beautifully under the use conditions it was designed for.
 Packard's Gear-Start Ultramatic (1954), Twin Ultramatic (1955), and Ultramatic Drive (1956), struggled to reliably automate the low to high gear shift transition.
 Adding a poorly timed high clutch application and low band release over much of the allowable up-shift range resulted in many premature high clutch failures.
 This situation resulted in an unusual sensitivity to individual driving habits determining useful clutch life.
 Therefore, while the transmission was designed to physically accept a high torque V8, its control system needed further development.
 Packard's plans for upgrading the Ultramatic Drive further were in development for 1957 and beyond.
 These plans were shelved, however, when Studebaker-Packard was taken over by Curtiss-Wright in Spring 1956.
 Curtiss-Wright's management permanently discontinued Ultramatic production and sold the plant and tooling to raise cash for the beleaguered company at the same time they shut down production of Packard cars in Detroit.

 With no Packard V8s or Ultramatic transmissions being made thereafter, Studebaker would replace the 1956 Golden Hawk's Packard V8 with a supercharged version of its own 289ci V8, and its accompanying Ultramatic Drive was replaced by Borg-Warner's Flightomatic transmission, beginning in the 1957 model year.
-This powertrain combination would also be used on the 1957 and '58 Packard ranges of Studebaker-based models, in lieu of the Packard V8 and Ultramatic.
+This powertrain combination would also be used on the 1957 and 1958 Packard ranges of Studebaker-based models, in lieu of the Packard V8 and Ultramatic.

-Surviving Ultramatic transmissions

-Packard enthusiasts have kept many units in service since the company's demise.
-Better modern transmission fluids, aftermarket transmission coolers, and improved rebuild parts combine to improve the reliability of the factory originals.